tagohd/mono/Concepts/Magic/Spells/Destroy Legendary Artifact.md

 "Hey, you need to pay for that!"
 Case admonishes.

 "Pay who?
 It's been sitting in this warehouse God knows how long.
 They're not going to miss it!
 I don't think this store is even in business anymore."

+"But you can't eat that anyway!
+You're a dogboy!"

+"Who told you I was a dogboy?!"

+"You did, dumbass."
+He points to Luke's ears.
+"Your ears?"

+"Aw, man...
+I hate when they do that."

+"Anyway, give me that!
+You can't have it!"

+"No!"
+(Didn't anyone ever tell Case not to try and take food from a dogboy?)
+Luke growls and bares his teeth.

+The two boys begin to tussle.
+Luke offers Case half of the orange; Case is convinced Luke shouldn't have any of it.
+Luke has a hard time accepting that Case is only looking out for his health.
+In all the commotion, they don't realize they have accidentally triggered a long dormant security system.
+Luke drops the chocolate orange (now out of its box), and it rolls away.

+>[!objective]
+>Escape the warehouse

+>[!objective]
+>Recover and eat the chocolate orange

+I don't know if this game's UI is going to have a way of distinguishing main and side quests, but if it does, it's important that these both appear as main quests.
+They are of equal importance to Luke.